iomicroservices/baselink-nuxt/content/services/home-cleaning/single-visit-cleaning/carpet-cleaning.md

 Book carpet cleaning{{$doc.location}} for a fresher floor

 #description
-Carpets can trap dirt, allergens, and odours over time — and regular vacuuming often isn’t enough.
+Carpets can trap dirt, allergens, and odours over time — and regular vacuuming often isn't enough.
 With BaseLink, you can book trusted local specialists{{$doc.location}} for deep carpet cleaning that lifts stains, freshens fibres and leaves your home looking and feeling cleaner.

 #description
 Every appointment starts with a full inspection of your carpets to check their condition, fabric type and any specific stains.
 The cleaner will vacuum to remove loose dirt and debris, then apply targeted pre-treatments to tackle marks and problem areas.